danielwolber-wood/kobox/README.md

     * Sign in with Google flow for user identification
     * Multiuser version
 * KoboxMono:
-    * Web portal for auth/configuration rather than CLI (basically needed for dockerization)
     * Better configuration management
     * Better handling of failed tasks